 Willingness to defend the country in the Baltic states: implications for national security and NATO’s collective defence

-Societal resilience is a fundament of any state defence and national security system.
-If inhabitants are not willing to defend their own country, it makes the task for state authorities more difficult.
-Such vulnerabilities are sought and used by other states.
+Societal resilience is a fundamental part of any state’s defence and national security system.
+If citizens are not willing to defend their own country, it makes the task more difficult for state authorities.
+Vulnerabilities like these are sought out and used by other states.

-The study will be published as an e-publication at the end of 2021.
+The study will be published as an e-book at the end of 2021.

-The study at Rīga Stradiņš University (RSU) is conducted by Māris Andžāns, Mārtiņš Vargulis and Aleksandra Palkova in cooperation with scientists from the Vilnius University, the International Centre for Defence and Security in Tallinn, as well as at the University of St. Thomas in Houston.
+The study at Rīga Stradiņš University (RSU) is conducted by Māris Andžāns, Mārtiņš Vargulis and Aleksandra Palkova in cooperation with researchers from Vilnius University, the International Centre for Defence and Security in Tallinn, as well as the University of St. Thomas in Houston.

 Acting director of study programme, Russia and Eurasia Studies, Department of Political Science

 Māris Andžāns, Ieva Gajauskaitė, Ivo Juurvee, Aleksandra Palkova, Yao-Yuan Yeh, Mārtiņš Vargulis.
 (2021).
 Willingness to Defend Own Country in the Baltic States: Implications for National Security and NATO's Collective Defence.
 Rīga Stradiņš University.
 DOI

 News report (available on TV3 Play in Latvian)